Becoming a Rails Girls Summer of Code Supervisor

 What it takes to be a good supervisor

-One of the most important things a supervisor does is provide moral support to the students!
-That's why a good supervisor should be friendly, open, and organised.
+One of the most important things a supervisor does is provide moral support to the students.
+That’s why a good supervisor should be friendly, open, and well-organized.

 What does a supervisor do?

 A supervisor acts as the “glue” between the Rails Girls Summer of Code organizational team and the individual teams (students, coaches, and project mentors) they are assigned to.
 Their job is to regularly communicate with coaches and students and make sure all things are running smoothly.

 We suggest arranging for a short video call once a week to touch base and discuss anything that might arise.
 Supervisors should also continuously check on the students and their progress.
 This includes checking the daily log and making sure that things are going forward as planned.
 The job also entails lending an ear to students in frustrating moments and just generally being a pillar of support for the teams.

 The supervisor will be the team’s contact person for all organizational aspects and should also make sure that all non-coding to-dos required by Summer of Code — such as blog posts for the RGSoC blog or participation in the conference raffle — are done.

 Don’t worry!
 We’ll give you a checklist and deadlines, and we will nudge you gently if you forget about some of them.

 But I can't code!
 Can I be a supervisor anyway?